Permutation representations and automorphisms of evolution algebras: Actions on idempotents

-Therefore $\lambda_e=1$ and $\{v',w'\}=\{\sigma(v),\sigma(w)\}$, and the permutation $\sigma$ on vertices is a graph isomorphism while the permutation on edges is the induced one.
-With this we have seen that any automorphism of $X$ induces an automorphism of $\G$, the converse is also true.
-Any automorphism of $\G$ induces an automorphism of $X$: we take one of these automorphisms, which can be described by a permutation $\sigma$ of the vertices that induces a permutation of the edges (which we call by the same name) such that $\sigma(\{v,w\})=\{\sigma(v),\sigma(w)\}$.
+Therefore, $\lambda_e = 1$ and $\{v', w'\} = \{\sigma(v), \sigma(w)\}$.
+This shows that the permutation $\sigma$ on the vertices is a graph isomorphism, while the permutation on the edges is the induced one.
+With this, we have proved that an automorphism of $X$ induces an automorphism of $\G$.